MFA Registration

 Use Microsoft Authenticator (recommended)

-1. Download and install the Microsoft Authenticator app to your mobile device:
+1. Install the Microsoft Authenticator app on your device

 Use a different authenticator app